anthonyjdella/twilio-quest-booth-mission/README.md

 ## What's Different with this Version
 1. First & second challenges are much trickier, as they're riddles the user needs to figure out.
-2. If player exits the mission after some doors have gates have been opened, they will reset.
+2. If the player exits the mission after barriers have been lowered, they will reset.
-3. Some menus and instructions are different.
+3. Updated titles, menus, and instructions.
+4. Voice Call challenge no longer uses a TwiML bin URL.
+Instead, players just enter the TwiML directly.
+5. Fixed a bug where the code editor was not resetting.